tmuir12/FTC_Arcade_Pay/README.md

 More than 1 credit can be purchased at a time, it simply counts off the credit to the relay.
 Timing of how long the relay is to be activated will depend on the device you are connecting this to.

+You will need to create an PNG file called CSN.png to be displayed when your Raspberry Pi can't talk to the API, no larger than 320x240

 If you like it feel free to send a donation to 6ihSh7xDnnwLJqKVAKZetTqzttxbSrnaLJ  FTC